Need help? Chat now!

 Hostname: either your domain name or your server's hostname

 Password: Your cPanel / FTP password

-Login information provided in a welcome email upon purchasing.
-We also recommend using FileZilla as your FTP client
+Hostwinds provides you login information in a welcome email upon purchase.
+We also recommend using FileZilla as your FTP client.

-Once you are logged into using your FTP client, navigate to the folder public_html.
-Please keep in mind that anything within this folder is live, and online and is the document root for your main domain name.
+Once you are set up and using your FTP client, navigate to the folder public_html.
+Please keep in mind that anything within this folder is live and online, as is the document root for your main domain name.

 Next, navigate to the folder in which you wish to have WHMCS installed.
-If you would like to have WHMCS installed on your main domain, simply staying within the public_html folder will create yourdomain.com/whmcs.
-If you would like to have WHMCS be on a subdomain, you can create a subdomain within cPanel and then unzip the files there to your subdomain document root.
-This means you can have WHMCS installed to clients.yourdomain.com/whmcs or any variation of subdomain / folder schema you choose.
+If you would like to have WHMCS installed on your primary domain, simply staying within the public_html folder will create yourdomain.com/whmcs.
+If you would like to have WHMCS be on a subdomain, you can create a subdomain within cPanel and then unzip the files to your subdomain document root.
+Using this method, you can have WHMCS installed to clients.yourdomain.com/whmcs or any variation of subdomain/folder schema you choose.

 On your local machine, unzip the folder into a directory of your choosing, using either WinZip, WinRar, 7zip, or any other version of archiving software you wish to use.

 From there, you will drag the entirety of the unpackaged folder structure to the location of your choosing.